Simple Summary: Tracking Your Leadership Success

 The Simple Plan for Keeping Track of Your Value

 Most advice tells you to just write down your wins like a student getting a gold star.
-But for experienced leaders, it’s harder.
+But for experienced leaders, a brag file has to work differently.
 As you move up, your success comes from helping others and clearing obstacles, not just finishing your own small tasks.
-This is the Leader's Tricky Spot.
-The better you are, the less it looks like you did anything because your success is hidden inside the team's success.
+This is the Leader’s Tricky Spot.
+The better you are, the less it looks like you did anything because your success is hidden inside the team’s success.
 Documenting this can feel like you are trying to take credit.

 This guide is not for showing off.
 It’s a Simple Plan for Keeping Track of Your Value.
 We are changing how you think about tracking wins to focus on Mapping Your Value.